-Doxycycline can also be used to help prevent the breakdown of gum tissue and help with reduction of gum pockets in patients who have gum disease.
+Doxycycline can also be used to help prevent the breakdown of gum tissue and help with the reduction of gum pockets in patients who have gum disease.
 At that dosage, however, it won't treat bacterial infections.

 Doxycycline for a tooth infection is not recommended in children under 12 because antibiotics from the tetracycline class can cause permanent tooth staining in children.
 It's also not suitable for pregnant women.

 Will I need antibiotics after oral surgery?